bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   if this is a "wrapfig" that is pushed to the "left" or "right", or a "table" instead of a "figure".

-+ senum:a
-+ senum:A
-+ senum:i
-+ senum:I
-+ senum:1

-  This option is used to add enumeration to the subtitle of each subfigure.
-  Without it the subtitle of each subfigure is shown as is.
-With this option set an enumeration with parenthesis surrounding it will be inserted before each subtitle.
-The actional enumeration text is termined by the actual the option value, such 'a' would have generated enumeration that is 'a', 'b', 'c', 'd', etc., for each subfigure, where 'A' would have generated 'A', 'B', 'C', and 'D', and 'i' would have generated 'i', 'ii', 'iii', 'iv', etc., and 'I' would have generated 'I', 'II', 'III', 'IV', etc. A number of 1 would have generated '1', '2', '3', and '4', etc.